zockerhuhn/Honkai-Star-Rail-farm-script/README.md

 ## Using the script

-To start the script press the Windows key and enter cmd in the search, then press run as administrator and confirm. (_For some reason Star Rail requieres you to have administrator privileges to use the mouse while tabbed into the game_)
+To start the script press the Windows key and enter cmd in the search, right click it, then press run as administrator and confirm. (_For some reason Star Rail requieres you to have administrator privileges to use the mouse while tabbed into the game_)

 __This part will change as more features are implemented__

 In Star Rail start your desired combat _domain_ (see known issues for reward layer amount), choose your characters and enter combat

+Enter 'cd [the folder that you installed the script into]' into your terminal

+Enter 'python main.py' into the terminal

-The Terminal should now ask you how many rewards you want to farm, type the desired amount (as numbers, __not alphabetically__) and press enter
+The terminal should now ask you how many rewards you want to farm, type the desired amount (as numbers, __not alphabetically__) and press enter

 Tab into Star Rail and you're good to go, the script will stop as soon as the desired reward amount is reached.